Scale and Load Balance Applications

 Key points about monitoring:

-1. kubectl describe provides detailed resource information
+1. kubectl describe provides detailed resource information.

-2. kubectl get events shows cluster-wide events
+2. kubectl get events shows cluster-wide events.

-3. Kubernetes automatically replaces deleted pods
+3. Kubernetes automatically replaces deleted pods.

-4. Events help troubleshoot deployment issues
+4. Events help troubleshoot deployment issues.

 Briefly Introduce Horizontal Pod Autoscaler (HPA) for Future Learning

 In this step, you'll get an introduction to Horizontal Pod Autoscaler (HPA), a powerful Kubernetes feature that automatically scales applications based on resource utilization.
+HPA allows you to define scaling rules based on metrics like CPU utilization, memory usage, or even custom metrics.

 Enable metrics server addon in Minikube: